GiuliaGualtieri/-30DaysOfFLCode/30days/day27/day27.md

 ### CONs
 Improving CaPC:
 - **quite complex** mechanism, which leads to new possible leakage points.
-IMO increasing the number of complexity could also increase the number of possible leakage points.
+IMO increasing the number of complexity could also increase the number of possible leakage and breaking points of the entire protocol.
 - **quite slow**,due to the performing private inference with each answering party is by far the slowest component of the protocol.

 ## 📮 Post